dogweather/forkful/content/en/swift/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?
-Reading a text file in Swift means grabbing the content from a file stored on disk.
-Programmers do this to work with saved data like configurations, logs, or user-generated content.

 ## How to:
 To read text from a file in Swift, use `String` class' convenience methods.
 Here's a bite-sized example: